 These are some of the challenges one can see on the macro-level and the problems are still big when one goes in deep.
 Rampant corruption in schemes like the mid-day meals, the appointment of teachers and way of conducting exams are some that come on the tip.
 The recent death of a student in a school in Gurgaon is one of the casualties one gets to see because of a failed education system.

 The solution to such problems is also macro and will take time to get perforate down to the lowest levels of society.
 Here are some of the key inputs one can think of:

-Government’s expenditure and backed with determination can change the whole system in a much faster way.
-Both macro and micro level challenges need to be confronted directly and a will to correct the system needs to be shown.
+The government’s expenditure and backed with determination can change the whole system in a much faster way.
+Both macro and micro-level challenges need to be confronted directly and a will to correct the system needs to be shown.

-Just like the problems many other forms of solutions is also available.
-Educating parents, more involvement of NGOs, local forums etc are few the three solutions stated if applied properly can suffice.
+Just like the problems many other forms of solutions are also available.
+Educating parents, more involvement of NGOs, local forums, etc are few of the three solutions stated if applied properly can suffice.